 Where to stay in Puglia.

 I have included Booking.com links for each town in the list above, but some of the towns are tiny and don’t have many options.
 I recommend basing yourself in one of the bigger towns in Puglia (think Bari or Lecce) and hiring a car to reach all the other towns.
-For car hire, I recommend the brilliant car-comparison site Discover Cars.
+For car hire, I recommend the car-comparison site Discover Cars.

 You can use this map from Booking.com to see your best options in the Puglia region.